computeclub/gcp-cloud-deploy-extensions/README.md

 an execution.
 This is a powerful pattern for a few reasons:

 1. It's secure - some extensions will require secret data, others won't necessarily, but it's a good practice to treat all configuration as potentially sensitive and RBAC controlled.
-2. Extensions can be liberally deployed without affecting existing deploy pipelines - enabling a extension requires an annotation on opting-in deployment pipelines and the configuration in secret manager.
+2. Extensions can be liberally deployed without affecting existing pipelines - enabling a extension requires an annotation on opting-in deployment pipelines and the configuration in secret manager.

 ## Deploy extension index